lrussell887/Debian-for-WM8505-Netbooks/README.md

 **Installation Steps:**
 1. Image the SD Card:
     - With Raspberry Pi Imager:
+        - Choose OS:
-        - **Choose OS:** Click "CHOOSE OS", select "Use custom", and open your `disk-6.12.X-wm8505.img.gz` file.
+            - Click "CHOOSE OS", select "Use custom", and open `disk-6.12.X-wm8505.img.gz`.
+        - Choose Storage:
-        - **Choose Storage:** Click "CHOOSE STORAGE" and select your SD card.
+            - Click "CHOOSE STORAGE" and select your SD card.
+        - Write:
-        - **Write:** Click "NEXT".
+            - Click "NEXT".
 Choose "NO" for applying OS customizations, then "YES" to start flashing.
     - With `dd`:
         - Decompress the image with:
             ```bash